Skip to Content

 “I like to call social work and law enforcement a great marriage,” Boyce says.
 “There’s a lot of intersectionality.
 But it takes a special person to come into a police department who's not a police officer and doesn’t think like one to be able to relate and communicate with officers.
 I saw that in Erin and Sophie.”

-COSW alumni and LEAD program developers post with West Columbia Police Officers during a holiday event.
+COSW alumni and LEAD program developers pose with West Columbia police officers during a holiday event.

-COSW alumni and LEAD program developers post with West Columbia Police Officers during a holiday event.
+COSW alumni and LEAD program developers pose with West Columbia police officers during a holiday event.

 As LEAD program coordinator, Flaxman writes policies, develops training, tracks data and serves as a liaison with other community partners.
 Sumpter works with clients and maintains a resource network.
 Clients – who so far have been mainly individuals in need of services or resources – are referred by police officers but also by the community and partnering organizations.
 As awareness grows about the program, they’ve also worked with walk-in clients.